Say hello to GroupsNearYou.com.

 The Short Geeky Explanation

 GroupsNearYou.com is an entirely user generated API-queryabledatabase of the location and nature of local online communities, irrespective of the platform they are hosted on.
 A piece of the programmable web, in short, with local community building focus.
-Check this lovely example of how easily the syndicated community information can be layered onto a map, for example.
+The syndicated community information can easily be layered onto a map, for example.

 The Business Problem it Solves